IoT Testing Process for Building Robust IoT System

 Devices in the IoT system interact with each other and a lot of data exchange takes place.
-Hence, it is important to check the data integrity of IoT systems where the quality of data, accuracy, format, compatibility, and sanctity of data is tested.
+Hence, one of the aspects of the IoT testing process is to check the data integrity of IoT systems where the quality of data, accuracy, format, compatibility, and sanctity of data is tested.
 The data is validated from various devices, database, gateways and IoT servers.

+IoT testing process can be different based on the system/architecture involved.
 An IoT system consists of Sensors, Applications, Network and Datacenters.
 Therefore, it becomes very important for the Testing team to determine the various type of testing required to test different IoT elements.
-And, depending on the system or architecture involved, the IoT testing approaches might vary.
+And, depending on the system or architecture involved, the IoT testing process approaches might vary.
 It is very important for a tester to test the system using a Test-As-A-User (TAAS) approach, rather than testing based on the defined requirement.
 Using a TAAS approach helps to deliver a bug-free solution with improved UX to the end-user.